simcard0000/music275-log/notes/lab1.md

 My experience coming into this class was limited to basic use of some audio/music editing software, such as [Audacity](https://www.audacityteam.org/) and [GarageBand](https://www.apple.com/ios/garageband/), so for this lab I was excited to get my feet wet!

+Photos from the field recording escapades can be found at the [bottom of the log](#log-images).

 **Part 1 - Recording in the Studio**

 I visited the lab for the class at Conrad Grebel University College in the afternoon, on a weekend.
 I was with another student, and we set out to complete our studio recordings one after the other.